Wouldn’t you think a non-toxic nursery would be the norm? Unfortunately, not so much.

 Why do these fabrics belong in your perfect crib checklist?
-Apart from being mold resistant and antimicrobial, organic cotton is all-natural which makes it gentle and kinder to a baby’s skin.
+Apart from being mold resistant and antimicrobial, organic cotton is all-natural, making it gentle and kinder to a baby’s skin.
 On top of that, it’s a great option for temperature control as it permits better aeration and will keep them cool thought the night.

-Hemp absorbs sweat surprisingly quickly which is a great option for the summer months because it can help regulate your baby’s body temperature.
-This organic fabric is also untreated which ensures that no harmful chemicals will come in contact with your baby’s skin.
+Hemp absorbs sweat surprisingly quickly, which is a great option for the summer months because it can help regulate your baby’s body temperature.
+This organic fabric is also untreated, ensuring no harmful chemicals will come in contact with your baby’s skin.

-Bamboo is hypoallergenic, which makes bamboo crib sheets a great idea for kids who are prone to skin allergies.
+Bamboo is hypoallergenic, making bamboo crib sheets a great idea for kids prone to skin allergies.